DELETE

 • DELETE cannot be used inside transactions.

-• DELETE can reference user-created tables but not sources.
+• DELETE can reference read-write tables but not sources or read-only tables.

 • Low performance.
 While processing a DELETE statement, Materialize cannot process other INSERT, UPDATE, or DELETE statements.